nvs/gem-leaderboards/README.md

   will be considered.
 - **[DPS](#16-dps).** Only the displayed DPS upon completing Level 50 wil be considered.
-- **[No Maze](#16-no-maze).** Only games that use `-maze` to disable mazing will be considered.
+- **[No Maze](#16-no-maze).** Only games where -maze has been used to disable mazing will be considered.

 ### Prizes

-- The **top player** in each category will be recognized as one of the Gem TD+ Champions.
-They will receive this role on the Discord.
+- The **top player** in each category will be recognized as a **Gem TD+**
+  @Champion.
 They will also randomly appear in place of bosses, with a model of their choosing.
 This is purely cosmetic.
-- **Second and third place** in each category will randomly appear in place of veteran units, with a model of their choosing.
-This is purely cosmetic.
+- **Second** and **third place** in each category will randomly appear in place of veteran units, with a model of their choosing.
+This is purely cosmetic. *Note that veterans units do not exist yet in the map.*
-- All players recognized via the above will become Leveled on the Discord.
-A critter/NPC will be added to the middle area to acknowledge their achievement.
+- All players recognized via the above will become @Leveled on the Discord.
+  A critter/NPC will be added to the middle area to acknowledge their achievement. *The method to display this may change in future versions of the map.*

 ### 1.6 Time